Uzbek Soviet Socialist Republic: Independence

 The Uzbek SSR participated in the referendum in March 1991 as a part of the proposed Union of Soviet Sovereign States.
 This never came to pass after unsuccessful coup attempt events between 19 and 21 August 1991 in Moscow.
 In the aftermath, the Uzbek SSR was renamed the Republic of Uzbekistan and declared its independence on 31 August 1991, with the Soviet Union dissolving on 26 December 1991.
 After independence, the 1978 Constitution remained in use.
 The referendum was confirmed on 29 December 1991.

 Politics

 Uzbekistan, akin to the rest of the Soviet republics, was defined by a single-party socialist republic framework, whereby the First Secretary of the Central Committee was the head of the party, the Chairman of the Presidium of the Supreme Soviet as the head of state and the Chairmen of the Council of Ministers served as the head of government in a one-party system led by the CPSU's republican branch, the Communist Party of Uzbekistan.
 Executive power was exercised by the government and the legislative power was vested in Supreme Soviet where it met for sessions in Tashkent.

+Like others union republics available in USSR, Uzbek SSR had an executive body of state authority - Council of Ministers of the Uzbek SSR.
+Its leader has been a head of government and officially called Chairman of Council of Ministers.